 How does intermittent fasting work?

-The general concept of intermittent fasting is pretty simple, really.
+The general concept is pretty simple, really.
 When the body goes without food for several hours, it exhausts its carbohydrate stores and begins burning fat for fuel.
 During intermittent fasting, several things can also happen on the cellular level.
 Your body’s hormones can adjust to make stored body fat more accessible, your body’s cells can initiate repair processes and change gene expressions (5), and insulin sensitivity and insulin levels even drop dramatically.

 While there are different ways to practice intermittent fasting, they are all based on carving out regular periods of time to fast and to eat.
-For example, one way to practice intermittent fasting is to eat only during an eight-hour period each day and fast for the remainder.
+For example, one way to practice it is to eat only during an eight-hour period each day and fast for the remainder.
 Another is to eat only one meal a day for two days a week and eat regularly on the other five days.

 Intermittent Fasting Plans

-This is a popular fasting method since it puts the bulk of your daily calorie consumption during the middle of the day.
+This is a popular method since it puts the bulk of your daily calorie consumption during the middle of the day.